alizard0/beginner-friendly-analyser/README.md

 ## 🎓 How It Helps New Contributors

-The Sorting Hat doesn't just label PRs - it creates a learning experience:
+The Beginner-Friendly Analyser doesn't just label PRs - it creates a learning experience:

 1. **Transparent Criteria** - Shows exactly why a PR is beginner-friendly
 2. **Educational Comments** - Explains project context and technical details